openedx/docs.openedx.org/source/educators/migration_wip/10_exercises_tools/open_response_assessments/CreateORAAssignment.rst

   can no longer submit responses to the problem.

 * **Peer Assessment Start Date** and **Peer Assessment Start Time**: These settings define when learners can begin to assess peer responses.
-Before this time, learners will recieve a message that peer assessment has not yet begun.
+Before this time, learners will receive a message that peer assessment has not yet begun.

 * **Peer Assessment Due Date** and **Peer Assessment Due Time**: These settings define the date / time